psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 ## Zigbee

 There are different ways to connect your Zigbee devices to Home Assistant (Zigbee2mqtt, deCONZ, ZHA).
-I opted for using ZHA (the integrated one).
+I opted for using Zigbee Home Automation (the integrated one).

 Shut the proxmox guest from proxmox.
 Attach the USB physically, add it to the guest and start home assistant again.
 My device showed up as `FT230X Basic UART (0403:6015)` in proxmox.